Pseudo-Hermitian Topology of Multiband Non-Hermitian Systems: Introduction

-Recent studies on the classifications of non-Hermitian topological phases can be categorized into three groups: those using (i) complex Berry phases \cite{Gar88, Dat90, Mos99, Lia13}, (ii) winding numbers of complex energy bands \cite{Yao18a, Gon18, Lee19, Gha19, Din22}, and (iii) homotopy equivalence classes for non-separable bands \cite{Ryu12, Zho18, Pap18, Li21, Woj20, Hu21, Wan21b, Pat22, Koe23, Zho23, Ryu23}.
-For a homotopy classification, one considers an encircling loop in the parameter space and the resultant eigenstate exchange effect.
-State exchange occurs in the presence of EPs, and the eigenstate exchange effect can be described by the equivalence classes of the permutation group that characterizes the EPs \cite{Ryu22, Ryu23, Zho23}.
+Recent studies on the classifications of non-Hermitian topological phases can be categorized into three groups: those using (i) complex Berry phases \cite{Gar88, Dat90, Mos99, Lia13}, (ii) winding numbers of complex energy bands \cite{Yao18a, Gon18, Lee19, Gha19, Wan21c, Din22}, and (iii) homotopy equivalence classes for non-separable bands \cite{Ryu12, Zho18, Pap18, Li21, Woj20, Hu21, Wan21b, Pat22, Koe23, Zho23, Ryu23}.
+For a homotopy classification, one considers a one-dimensional periodic loop in the 2D parameter space and the resultant eigenstate exchange effect.
+State exchange occurs during encircling EPs, and the eigenstate exchange effect can be described by the equivalence classes of the permutation group that characterizes the EPs \cite{Ryu22, Ryu23, Zho23}.
 The classes are non-trivial if state exchange occurs; otherwise they are trivial.
-While previous works have focused on the eigenstate switching effect in the presence of EPs, in this work, we show that this effect can exist without EPs for PHLs in 2D parameter space.
-That is, there exist non-trivial classes of permutation groups in a parameter space without EPs.
+We define the 2D bands as non-separable bands if there is at least a one-dimensional periodic loop on which the initial state exchange into the different state after a period on the 2D space.
+Though the homotopy classification is a general issue independent of EPs, the classification has been intensively studied in non-Hermitian systems with EPs because of the intrinsic non-trivial topology of EPs.
+While many previous works have focused on the eigenstate switching effect in the presence of EPs, in this work, we show that this effect can exist only with PHLs, without EPs, in a given 2D space and thus reveal the origins.
+That is, there exist non-trivial classes of permutation groups in a parameter space without EPs, due to the topology of a parameter space.
 In addition, we show that the classes undergo a phase transition through the creation and annihilation of EPs.
-We also study the stability of PHLs in multiband systems with EPs to show that the topology of the parameter space as well as EPs both originate the stability.
+We also study the stability of PHLs in multiband systems with EPs to show that the topology of the parameter space as well as EPs originate the stability.